Not too long ago, a rather large pharmaceutical company decided to move to Cambridge. I decided to stay in Cheshire.

 For each project, I:

-- Grow (some) flowers and foliage in the garden – e.g. see my recent post on choosing dahlias for that wild just picked look.
+- Grow (some) flowers and foliage in my cheshire canalside flower cutting garden – e.g. see my recent post on choosing dahlias for that wild just picked look.
 I forage for other foliage (responsibly in our beautiful British hedgerows).

 - Design using the unfolding seasons as inspiration observed from our home next to the canal.

-- Create bespoke wild garden style floral design pieces that generate atmosphere for decorating and styling events.
+- Create bespoke wild garden style cut flower arrangements that generate atmosphere for wedding and styling events.

 Please Share If You Like My Work